AashPau/Note-app/README.md

 update - make handleOnSubmit for the form button to post the notes to the server and save it on database

 update - avoid submission of empty notes

+update- add header for login and signup

+update - fix -send id through auth header for deletion and searching

+update - pop up toast for note deletion as well